 “If not and there’s an opportunity, you should always grab it and have a go.
 You can always go back, or you can always make change.”

 But the advice doesn’t just relate to job opportunities.
-Winning the Telstra Business Woman of the Year in 1997 gave Leeanne an opportunity to network with likeminded people – an opportunity she continues to this day through her role as judge for the Awards.
+Winning the Telstra Business Woman of the Year in 1997 gave Leeanne a wonderful chance to network with likeminded people – something she continued to do through her role as judge for the Awards in 2014 and 2015..

-“I have no doubt that having won [Telstra Business Woman of the Year] in ’97, the opportunity with the World Masters Games opened up much easier for me.
+“I have no doubt that having won [Telstra Business Woman of the Year] in ’97, the opportunity with the World Masters Games opened up much easier for me," she says.

-“I have no doubt that the Telstra awards helped me.”
+“I have no doubt that the Telstra Business Awards helped me.”

 The importance of a team

-And the lessons that come with a life of playing team sports have been drilled into Leeanne – communication, trust and sticking together all matter.
-A philosophy that she’s tried to instil in her teams since.
+And the lessons that come with a life of playing team sports have been drilled into Leeanne – communication, trust and sticking together all matter more than anything else.
+It’s a philosophy she’s tried to instil in her teams ever since.

 “I remember standing and talking to [Events SA] and saying ‘Listen, I just happened to be the captain of the team at the moment or the coach.
 But there are plenty of you who are going to kick the winning goals or shoot the winning baskets as we go forward, and we will celebrate those victories.
 There will be time when we have losses and there will be times when we make mistakes, but as long as we stick together as a team we will be fine.’